 The following year saw massive cuts to the hospital’s Medicaid funding, ultimately leading to the facility’s permanent demise.
 Hospital staff were gradually laid off until its closure in 2001.
 Vandals soon broke into the shuttered facility looking for leftover medication, but instead left with copper wiring to sell for scrap.
 The building remains vacant and filled with abandoned patient records, medical equipment and obsolete electronics.

 Meanwhile, county residents must travel 90 minutes to the nearest hospital, and the county’s death rate due to heart attacks has skyrocketed by 40 percent.
-The county still hopes to one day reopen the ill-fated facility.
+The county still hopes to one day reopen the ill-fated facility, but for now it sits as yet another example of the incredible abandoned places in Georgia.

 Alonzo Herndon Stadium